LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/Digital-clock.md

     $ ./perl6 -e 'loop {print "\r", DateTime.now.hh-mm-ss;}'
     14:38:06

 So, job done?
 Yes, sure, we're displaying a digital clock.
 But the task specification suggests to feel free to be creative when displaying the digits.
 So, let's try to get a nicer output.
 We could probably use some graphical library such as `Tk`, but I haven't used it for a fairly long time and I'm also not sure how to use it in Perl 6.
 We could also possibly use an HTML display, but I fear that would require to run a Web server, and I don't want to run into annoying environment problems.

-So I decided to simply display the time with ASCII art.
+So I decided to use ASCII art to implement a [seven-segment display](https://en.wikipedia.org/wiki/Seven-segment_display) device:

 ``` Perl6
 use v6;